huipengzhang/CarND-P15-Vehicle-Detection-and-Tracking/README.md

 ## Goals and steps
 The goals / steps of this project are the following:

-* 1.Define Features: define features for the vehicle classification including color space feature, color histogram features, and HOG features.
+1. Define Features: define features for the vehicle classification including color space feature, color histogram features, and HOG features.

-* 2. Define Classifier: train and fine tune a random forests classifer for vehicle detection
+2. Define Classifier: train and fine tune a random forests classifer for vehicle detection

-* 3. Vehicle Detaction: implement a sliding-window technique and use the classifier to determine whether the image contans vehicles
+3. Vehicle Detaction: implement a sliding-window technique and use the classifier to determine whether the image contans vehicles

-* 4. Duplicates Removal: create a heatmap to removal dupicates (multiple detection of the same car) and outliers.
+4. Duplicates Removal: create a heatmap to removal dupicates (multiple detection of the same car) and outliers.

-* 5. Vehicle Tracking: tracking and estimate a bounding box for vehicles detected.
+5. Vehicle Tracking: tracking and estimate a bounding box for vehicles detected.

-* 6. Video Pipline: run the pipeline on a video stream and detect vehicles frame by frame
+6. Video Pipline: run the pipeline on a video stream and detect vehicles frame by frame

 Here's a [link to my video result](https://www.youtube.com/watch?v=Djb4ydFqc7U)